 S3 integrates with AWS analytics services — no additional data migration or processing is required.
 Analysts can perform data mining directly on stored objects, metadata, tags, and S3 log information.
 Amazon also recommends third-party tools such as AWStats, Splunk, and S3Stat for users who wish to manage and analyze their logs with external software.

-Data lakes store massive amounts of raw, mostly unstructured documents and objects.
+Data lakes store massive (terabytes and even petabytes) amounts of raw, mostly unstructured documents and objects.
 They can hold copies of all of an enterprise’s business data, whether original and unique or replicated from other functional systems.
-The data is safely stored and easily accessible for reference or for downstream analytics.
+The data is safely stored and easily accessible for reference or for downstream data analytics.

-In fact, a data lake optimizes data pipeline, enabling a modern approach to ETL.
-With Amazon S3, it’s easy to replicate data to a safe storage destination where it can be accessed by analytics tools.
+In fact, a data lake optimizes data pipelines, enabling a modern approach to ETL.
+With Amazon S3, it’s easy to replicate data to a safe storage destination where it can be accessed by data analytics tools.

-Bringing your data into cloud storage is easier than ever with the right tool.
-With Stitch, you can replicate data from 90+ sources to an S3 instance.
+Even though it's one of the most straightforward cloud object storage services — “simple” is in the name, after all — customers can choose among dozens of options to get data into S3.
+However, bringing your data into cloud storage is easier than ever using the right tool.
+With Stitch, you can replicate data from 140+ sources to an S3 instance.
 Stitch also supports Amazon S3 as a data source, with tools to extract CSV file data from buckets.
+Best of all, setup takes just a few minutes and incremental updates ensure you're always working with the latest data.

 Analysts can build business intelligence processes immediately on top of the data store, while any authorized user can access information for reference or ad-hoc analysis.

-Businesses must choose powerful and performant destinations for their data.
-Sign up for Stitch for free and leverage your Amazon S3 data lake to its fullest potential.
+To remain competitive, businesses must choose powerful and performant destinations for their data.
+Sign up for Stitch today for free and leverage your AWS account’s Amazon S3 data lake to its fullest potential.